 Room and Board

 The cost for a year of room and board depends on a lot of factors, beginning with whether the student lives in campus housing or in the community.
 The cost of campus-based housing depends on the type of institution, while the price of living in town depends on the cost-of-living in the community.
-According to Wells Fargo, the average annual cost for room and board nationwide is $10,138.
 Off-campus students should also budget costs for utilities (water, electricity, wi-fi, cable TV).
 One way to cut down costs is to split a dorm or apartment with other students, particularly off-campus where utility costs can be shared.